camunda/camunda-docs/docs/apis-tools/go-client/index.md

 :::caution

-The Zeebe Go client will be deprecated as announced [here](../../reference/announcements/#deprecation-zeebe-go-client--zbctl)
+The Zeebe Go client will be officially deprecated with the 8.6 release.
+For more information, see [announcements](../../reference/announcements/#deprecation-zeebe-go-client--zbctl).

 :::